sagewaviness/Genetic-algorithm-/README.md

 # Genetic-algorithm-
 Solving the 8 queens problem.
-For each row on a chess board no queens can attack each other.
+For each row and column no queen can attack eachother.